 You may now add to our list of inspiring performers and athletes the name Trent Harmon.
 From his youth his family encouraged the talents he exhibited through church, community functions, the annual Amory Railroad Festival, Amory School productions that led to performances at the Orpheum Theater in Memphis, TN, and college performances.
 His multitalented and supportive family owns and operates a restaurant called the Longhorn Fish and Steakhouse in Becker, MS (a small town south of Amory) where he often sings.
 Whether you watch “American Idol” or not, you have surely seen and heard via social media and traditional media outlets of Trent Harmon the “Mississippi Man” from Amory who has taken the musical giant known as “American Idol” by storm.
 He is breaking stereotypes of how others view Mississippians through his talent for music.
 We do not all walk, talk, and sound alike.
 We do not all listen to country music.
 Mississippi, as all other states, is diverse in musical culture.
 Amory is located less than thirty minutes from the birthplace of Elvis Presley for instance.
 Mississippi has produced diverse talent in various genres from Rod Brasfield, Jimmy Buffett, B. B. King, Blind Melon, 3 Doors Down, Jerry Clower, Elizabeth Greenfield, Faith Hill, the Mississippi Mass Choir, and so many more talented athletes, musicians, and performers.
 Molded from musical exposure diverse in blues, rockabilly, folk, country, and rock Trent has created a sound that surprises and delights.

-For those of you who don’t know, he was the final season winner.
+For those of you who don’t know, he was fifteenth and supposed final season winner in 2016.
 Much as the National Guard Old Armory influenced music through collaborative efforts and projects by musicians, shows such as “American Idol” serve the same purpose.
 There can only be one winner, but do we not all win something from the show?
 Talent is something created naturally via genetics and nurtured by family, love, environment, and community.
 There is so much talent displayed for our enjoyment as a result of this television show and others that follow the same format.
 To see another of Amory’s wonderfully talented people displayed on national television for the world to enjoy simply makes us #AmoryProud.
 Trent, enjoy this time, this collaboration with other talented beings, and this wonderment, but always remember where you come from is proud of you.
 No matter the outcome, Trent, don’t stop believing.